High Desert Ranger Station

 Ranger Station

-One of the first things you see when you enter the Museum grounds is a little white building with a green roof.
-It’s an authentic U.S. Forest Service ranger station office built east of the Sierra Nevada in 1933 and moved to the Museum in 2008.
+Nestled in the ponderosa pine trees along the Fire in the Forest Trail sits a little white building with a green roof.
+It’s an authentic U.S. Forest Service ranger station office built east of the Sierra Nevada in 1933.